 5 years ago, we met by chance and spent 36 hours together in Hyderabad that ended before sunrise.
 We parted at a rickshaw stand, not knowing if or how we would ever meet again.

-The next morning, rubbing my eyes open after a lonely overnight bus ride to Hampi, I woke up to a trackback ping on my blog traced to a web address that I didn’t recognize.
+The next morning, rubbing my eyes open after a lonely overnight bus ride to Hampi, I woke to a trackback ping on my blog traced to a web address that I didn’t recognize.

-But I recognized the writing.
-I recognized you.
+But I recognized the writing: It was you.

 He said he didn’t believe in stereotypical movie-like representations of life – where everything is picture-perfect and therefore, realistically unbelievable.
 He said he didn’t like fake people.